jimmysFedora/Windows-98-Post-Install-Guide/README.md

 - Remove network login prompt by going to ```Settings → Network → Primary Network Logon → Windows Logon```
   - If you didn't have a Windows password, it should boot into the desktop directly

-# Optional but Recommended 9x Updates
+# Optional 9x Updates
+- **Windows 98 SE Update CD** - https://archive.org/details/w98se-upd-r1

 - **Windows Security Update CD circa 2004** - https://archive.org/details/SecurityCD_2004
   - The most painless and offical way to get your system updated, if you don't want to use unoffical service packs.
 Microsoft only ever included security patches, Internet Explorer 6, and Windows Media Player 9 within the update CD, so hardware updates are excluded for stability reasons.

 - **Windows ME Update CD** - https://archive.org/details/wmeupd-r2
   - An unoffical package containing all the offical updates ever released for Windows ME.